kairosity/hackpack-patricks-quiz/README.md

 ### 4. Write your code and commit as you normally would.

+### 5. If you see that the master branch has been updated with code that you think you should be incorporating into your
+feature branch, then first make sure you are on your feature branch and then type:
+        git merge master

+This *should* take all the master branch changes and apply them to your branch so you can work with the most updated code.

-### 5. When you're ready to commit your changes back into master branch run git fetch
+### 6. When you are ready to merge your changes with the master branch: first switch to the master branch using:
-        git fetch

-### 6. Squash your commits into 1 commit
-        git rebase -i origin/master

-### 7. Switch to the master branch to merge your changes INTO that branch
         git checkout master

-### 8. Merge your changes into the master.
+### 7. Then merge your changes into the master.
         git merge feature_name

+### 8. Delete your branch
+        git branch -d feature_name